dumpconf - Configure panic or PSW restart action

 start

-Enable configuration defined in /etc/sysconfig/dumpconf.
+enables the configuration that is defined in /etc/sysconfig/dumpconf.

 stop

-Stop the dumpconf service.
+stops the dumpconf service.

 status

-Show current configuration status of the dumpconf service.
+shows current configuration status of the dumpconf service.

 Keywords for the configuration file